 That self-evident conclusion was the extended realization that all generally accepted basic principles of the rule of law appear to emerge from the a priori application of reason, rationality and logic to understanding systemic mechanisms necessary to maintenance of equilibrium in any governance system.

-Which led me to conclude that what is hidden in plain sight about the nature and definition of the rule of law, is the existence of a fundamental right – perhaps the most primary right of : The right to live in a world governed by reason, rationality and logic.
+Which led me to conclude that what is hidden in plain sight about the nature and definition of the rule of law, is the existence of a fundamental right – perhaps the most primary right of off, to live in a world governed by reason, rationality and logic.

 In such a world, measures of compliance with the rule of law in any particular instance of governance, suggest themselves and emerge as those very same basic fundamental principles of the rule of law I referred to above, upon which almost all of agree.